WAMPUS

 Seductively, playfully, predatorily.

-She pulled me free of myself—stiff enough to have sunk the titanic—and lowered onto me with the slowness of something inevitable.
+Her hand snaked into my pants and she pulled me free of myself and lowered onto me with the slowness of something inevitable.
 What followed wasn’t touch or sensation, but something far stranger: I slipped into a space where time folded in on itself, where colors I’d never named rippled behind my eyes.
 It felt like seeing the universe—not in parts, not as distant stars—but all at once, all together, and for a moment, I understood everything.
 And then… just as quickly, I didn’t.

 And then she whispered, low, like it was the punchline to a joke I hadn’t heard yet: